Islamic Human Rights Commission: Selectivity

-However, in a 2008 article published in the Harvard Human Rights Journal, Eric Heinze claims that:
+In a 2008 article published in the Harvard Human Rights Journal, Eric Heinze writes that:

 On the whole, the more oppressive an Islamic state is, and the more it officially propagates pro-Islamic doctrines or institutions, the less likely the Islamic Human Rights Commission has been to criticize it.
 That approach offends any concept of fairness in the application of human rights.

-Another contradictory critique comes from pro-Israel groups like the Stephen Roth Institute, who critique IHRC's opposition to the Saudi Arabian regime, including links it claims the organisation has with UK based Saudi dissident Muhammad al-Mas'ari.
-The institute also criticises IHRC for working with Imam Muhammad al-'Asi (whom they incorrectly refer to as an American convert), who was the elected Imam of the Washington D.C.
-Mosque but who was locked out of the premises and banned by the Saudi Embassy.
+The pro-Israel group Stephen Roth Institute critiqued IHRC's opposition to the Saudi Arabian government, including links it claims the organisation has with UK based Saudi dissident Muhammad al-Mas'ari.
+The Institute has also stated that the IHRC works with Imam Muhammad al-'Asi (a former imam of the Islamic Centre DC who was removed from his position).
+The Institute states that al-'Asi and al-Mas'ari have "called on Muslims to kill Jews" (The Institute states Al-'Asi is an American convert, which may be incorrect.)

-Additionally the Institute accuses IHRC of anti-Semitism and conspiricsim in the manner of its pro-Palestine stance.

-2003 Award to Ariel Sharon for Islamophobia

-During the 2003 Annual Islamophobia Awards, Ariel Sharon was announced as the "winner" of the "Most Islamophobic International Politician of the Year'", for an interview allegedly given in 1956.
-The interview's authenticity has never been verified and it is believed by many to be a hoax.

 Alcohol investment

 On 23 August 2013, an article in The Independent reported that the IHRC held shares in the Baa Bar Group, a Liverpool-based bar chain that sells alcoholic beverages.
-The article contrasted this with the IHRC's own publication that warned against the use of alcohol, considering that "the greatest underminer and saboteur of discipline and confidence is alcohol and so-called social drinking", and that "alcohol is the curse of the oppressed people and a boon for the oppressors.
+The article contrasted this with the IHRC's own publication that warned people against the use of alcohol, stating that "the greatest underminer and saboteur of discipline and confidence is alcohol and so-called social drinking", and stating that "alcohol is the curse of the oppressed people and a boon for the oppressors.
 Not only is the oppressor making enormous profits from liquor but it also totally immobilizes and paralyses the critical faculties of the oppressed".
-The IHRC responded to the article four days later, explaining that the shares were a gift from a supporter, who told the Commission that they were shares in property.
+The IHRC responded to the article four days later, saying that the shares were a gift from a supporter, who told the charity that they were shares in property.
 It pointed out that "some considerable time later, we came to know that the company was related to a company that dealt in alcohol, by which time the company had been delisted from the stock exchange, and the shares were deemed almost worthless".
-It stated that the commission has "sought advice as to how best to dispose of these shares without financially benefiting from this trade".
+It stated that the charity has "sought advice as to how best to dispose of these shares without financially benefiting from this trade".

+2024 claim of Zionist financiers

+On 6 August 2024, Chair of the IHRC, Massoud Shadjareh, published an open letter to Home Secretary Yvette Cooper in which the organisation blamed “Zionist financiers abroad” for “enabling” the British Far-Right.

+The IHRC's letter was condemned by the by 50 peers in the House of Lords as "primitive, dangerous and disgraceful antisemitism" The organisation denied the accusation, stating that those peers who had signed the letter had conflated Zionism and Judaism and were being disingenuous, antisemitic and Islamophobic.